“Teaching is not about answering questions but about raising questions – opening doors for them in places that they could not imagine.” ~ Yawar Baig

 The Pupil Premium was introduced in April 2011 and is allocated to schools to work with pupils who have been registered for free school meals at any point in the last six years (known as ‘Ever 6 FSM’).
+It also includes Looked After Children and Services Children.
 The receipt of this funding does rely on parents completing a free school meals form for all their children in school.
 Even with the introduction of universal free meals from September 2014 for KS1 children, we as a school still need parents to complete the relevant paperwork.

-the Ofsted inspection framework, under which inspectors focus on the attainment of pupil groups, and in particular those who attract the Pupil Premium;
+- the Ofsted inspection framework, under which inspectors focus on the attainment of pupil groups, in particular those who attract the Pupil Premium

-the reports for parents that schools have to publish online.
+- the reports for parents that schools now have to publish online

 Our disadvantaged leader at Loscoe C of E Primary School and Nursery is: